sfigg/commercialization-public/manufacture/desktop/system-builder-deployment-of-windows-10-for-desktop-editions.md

 This will restore the additional layout settings from these 2 answer files during PBR.

-**Important:** Recovery scripts and unattend.xml must be copied to c:\Recovery\OEM for PBR to pickup and restore settings defined in the unattend.xml.
+**Important:** Recovery scripts and unattend.xml must be copied to c:\Recovery\OEM for PBR to pick up and restore settings defined in the unattend.xml.

 ### Copy a backup of WinRE

 During a PC deployment, winre gets moved.
-Before you caputre a final image, you have to copy the backup of winre.wim back into Windows.
+Before you capture a final image, copy the backup of winre.wim back into the Windows image.

 ```
 Copy e:\images\winre_bak.wim c:\windows\system32\recovery\winre.wim